Raised PSA

 If you are diagnosed with prostate cancer you will be given a Gleason score, which is made up of the two most common patterns of prostate cancer seen in your prostate.
 This combined with your PSA and stage (how far the prostate cancer has spread locally) will be used to determine how aggressive your prostate cancer is and how we should treat it.

-More recently NICE has recommended using the Cambridge prognostication group to help decide.
+More recently NICE has recommended using the Cambridge Prognostication Group to help decide on treatment options.

 Cambridge Prognostication Group | Risk Factors |